Using AI, Researchers Launch Database to Predict Cancer DNA Anomalies

 Dr. Jill Dowen is a recipient of the 2016 Kimmel Scholar Award.

-iBGS extends its congratulations to Dr. Jill Dowen, supported iBGS faculty and Assistant Professor of Biochemistry & Biophysics and Biology, on her selection as a 2016 Sidney Kimmel Foundation Scholar award recipient.
+IBGS extends its congratulations to Dr. Jill Dowen, supported IBGS faculty and Assistant Professor of Biochemistry & Biophysics and Biology, on her selection as a 2016 Sidney Kimmel Foundation Scholar award recipient.
 She is one of 15 junior researchers selected to receive the $200,000 award based on the promise and innovation of their work.
 Dowen’s project is entitled “Role of long-range chromosomal interactions in cancer.”

 Learn more about the Sidney Kimmel Foundation, Dowen’s selection, and the Jill Dowen Lab.